 – Even at 12-months, the higher protein group had a 10% greater reduction in intra-abdominal adipose tissue.

 – It’s also worth noting that the difference between 25% and 30% of energy coming from protein isn’t that large and probably not what people think of when they consider “high protein” in comparison to moderate protein intake.

 2. Clifton PM, Keogh JB and Noakes M. 2008.
 Long-term effects of a high-protein weight-loss diet.

 – This study trialled both a high protein and a high carbohydrate diet.
 Results showed that the average weight loss was 4.6kg and 4.4kg respectively after the 64-week period.

 – A significant increase in HDL (good) cholesterol in the high protein group, insulin secretion reduced in both groups and glucose decreased in both groups.
 There was also a decrease in triglycerides and LDL (bad) cholesterol in both groups.
 Iron and B12 significantly increased in the high protein group.

 – At 64-weeks it was however noted that higher reported protein intake was linked with more weight-loss, even though the different groups that people were placed into didn’t demonstrate this.

 3. Sacks et al. 2009.
 Comparison of weight-loss diets with different compositions of fat, protein, and carbohydrates.

-– Weight loss of 6kg at 6months, weight regained after 12months.
-Only 23% of participants continued to lose weight post 12months
+– Weight loss of 6kg after 6 months was similar for all diets.
+This study showed a similar trend for weight being regained after 12 months.
+Only 23% of participants continued to lose weight post 12 months.

 Lauri is a student dietitian anticipating graduation in September of this year.
 Lauri is passionate about health and fitness and strives to embody the values of: everything in moderation, positive body image, lifestyle eating not dieting, as well as eradicating the war on carbs.